-As a teacher you may sometimes be stuck or trapped in unpredictable circumstances, it is advisable to plan beforehand for these kinds of situations.
+As a teacher you may sometimes be stuck in unpredictable circumstances, it is advisable to plan beforehand for these kinds of situations.
 Knowing exactly what you will introduce in your lesson will relieve you from so much stress and will undoubtedly give you a clear idea of what may go on during a lesson.

 Hints for lesson plan

 It is advisable to have an easily presented, light reserve activity ready in case of extra time.

 - Be prepared to cut down some parts of your lesson.

 You may be forced to sacrifice some activities when you run out of time.
 Note in advance which component(s) of the lesson you will sacrifice if you find yourself with too little time to do everything you have planned.

 Learners differ, cognitively and affectively.
 So prepare something for everyone.
 For example, don’t stick to group work or pair work.
 Devise some activities for shy students to have the opportunity to work individually.
 Similarly don’t use text-based activities all the time.
 You may try picture graphs or listening materials.

 - Logical stages